Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 Your health and safety are important to us.
 Since equipment is shared among all in-person students, we will provide disinfectant wipes and hand sanitizer, and ask that students do not leave for the day before wiping down their work station.

 Do not come into the office if you If you have cold symptoms, such as cough/sneezing/fever, test positive for COVID-19, or have been in close contact with someone who has.
 While you are attending in-person classes, if you test positive for COVID-19, you will need to stay home from class for five days or until you test negative, whichever comes later.
-Email your teacher and they’ll work with your specific situation to make sure you don’t fall behind and are not penalized for missing class.
+Email your teacher and they'll work with your specific situation to make sure you don't fall behind and are not penalized for missing class.

 In compliance with state guidance, if there is a positive COVID-19 case reported by someone in our office and you may have been exposed, we will alert you to this.
 No personally identifying information will be shared.

 ## [Communication Expectations](#communication-expectations)

-While you're at Epicodus, we’ll send you important information by email and on Discord.
+While you're at Epicodus, we'll send you important information by email and on Discord.
 If you miss these messages, you could miss information and deadlines relating to internship rankings, interviews, etc. During our workweek, we aim to answer emails within 24 hours, and on days you have class, we expect you to do the same – your future employer in the tech industry probably will, too.
-If you aren’t already in the habit, check your email at least once a day on class days.
+If you aren't already in the habit, check your email at least once a day on class days.

 Email is the best way to reach us.
-Not all of Epicodus staff roles use Discord in the same way, so please don’t direct message us there.
+Not all of Epicodus staff roles use Discord in the same way, so please don't direct message us there.

-Sometimes, you may not be able to provide information we’ve asked for right away.
-Even if you can’t, make sure to send a quick reply that you received the email and when we can expect to hear back so that we know it wasn’t missed.
+Sometimes, you may not be able to provide information we've asked for right away.
+Even if you can't, make sure to send a quick reply that you received the email and when we can expect to hear back so that we know it wasn't missed.

 ## [Discrimination and Harassment](#discrimination-and-harassment)